-This is a DRAFT White Paper.
-The NCHMA Standards Committee is currently soliciting comments.
-Comments can be forwarded to Thom Amdur at firstname.lastname@example.org.
+Please note this is a DRAFT White Paper.
+It has not been adopted by the NCHMA Standards Committee or membership as a best practice.
+Comments can be sent to Thom Amdur at email@example.com.

 Several important differences between rural and urban market studies include market area definitions, evaluation of comparables, and consideration of demand.
 On the surface, it seems like defining a rural market area might be purely a matter of opinion, but well-established analytic tools are available to assist market analysts.
 Evaluating comparables, understanding how the proposal would fit into the market, and understanding what the demand calculations really mean are more a matter of experience.